Vault-CRD

 Secret Type - PKIJKS

-The PKIJKS-Type is the same as the PKI-Type.
+The PKIJKS-Type is the same as the .
 The only difference is that it converts the issued certificate into a Java Key Store.

 How TO